mab904/asir-python-practice-collection/poo-practices/README.md

 - ElectricCar —> Inherits from Car and adds battery range.
 - Dealership —> Stores cars, lists them, and allows searching by brand.

 ### School Managment System (Modules, Students, Class) 🏫
-A more complete exercise that models a simple academic environment:
+A more complete exercise that models a simple school environment:
-Module —> Represents a subject with grades and convocations.
+- Module —> Represents a subject with grades and convocations.
-Student —> Holds a list of modules and calculates grade averages.
+- Student —> Holds a list of modules and calculates grade averages.
-Class —> Groups students and assigns grades to specific modules.
+- Class —> Groups students and assigns grades to specific modules.